 The Tuff Stuff Eraser Stick Is Now Being Manufactured as the Factis BM2 Eraser.
 Thank goodness, we can all breathe a sigh of relief that our favorite drawing supply will still be available.

 I went about searching for a replacement and was disappointed by the two Faber-Castell erasers I tried that were wrapped in a wooden pencil case and could be sharpened.
 One was very dry and crumbly so it didn’t erase very well.
 The other was better, but when sharpened it got long and bendy, so it didn’t have enough strength to erase anything.
-I finally was introduced to the Tombow Mono Zero 2.3mm Round Eraser and fell in love!
+When I was finally introduced to the Tombow Mono Zero 2.3mm Round Eraser, I fell in love!
 It is even teenier than the Tuff Stuff eraser, so it saves me time and woes when erasing intense detail.

-When I started using the Mono Zero in the studio, I noticed that many of my students applied too much pressure on it, and the tiny little eraser couldn’t stand up to an 8 year old’s arm strength.
+As I started using the Mono Zero in the studio, I noticed that many of my students applied too much pressure on it.
+The tiny little eraser couldn’t stand up to an 8-year-old’s arm strength!
 Often an entire millimeter would break off, and the eraser itself isn’t very long.
 Because the eraser length is half that of the Tuff Stuff, it can be an expensive habit to use it on longer lines.
 Lastly, it is also surrounded by a metal holder, so when the eraser tip gets low, the metal cuff can easily scratch or dent the paper.
-The Mono Zero is still a great addition to the drawing supply tool kit, but it isn’t really an equivalent replacement for the Tuff Stuff.
+Mono Zero is still a great addition to the drawing supply tool kit, but it isn’t really an equivalent replacement for the Tuff Stuff.

-Over the last few months, my students have been able to find the Tuff Stuff again, but it is being manufactured by a different company.
-Now instead of being called the Papermate Tuff Stuff Eraser Stick, it is called the Factis BM2 and is made by General’s Pencil Co. (in Spain, even though I believe General’s is an American company?).
-You can again get the same quality eraser stick, with the plastic cuff that dents the paper less readily, and the refill packs of erasers for about $5 at DickBlick.com.
+Over the last few months, my students have been able to find the Tuff Stuff again, although it is being manufactured by a different company.
+Now instead of being called the Papermate Tuff Stuff Eraser Stick, it is called the Factis BM2.
+It is made by General’s Pencil Co. in Spain, even though I believe General’s is an American company.
+You can get the same quality eraser stick, with the plastic cuff that dents the paperless readily, and the refill packs of erasers for about $5 at DickBlick.com.